WebOrigami/docs/content/builtins/tree/groupBy.md

 </div>

 A common use for `groupBy` comes up anywhere content is tagged.
 For example, a blog with posts that can have multiple tags may want to offer a `/tags` area showing blog posts grouped by tag.

+It's also common to group items by year or month.